redwoodjs/redwoodjs-com-archive/docs/webhooks.md

 ```
 ### TimestampScheme Verifier (used by Stripe)

-The TimestampScheme verifier now only signs the payload with a secret (SHA256), but also includes a timestamp to prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack) and a scheme (ie, a version) to further protect webhooks.
+The TimestampScheme verifier not only signs the payload with a secret (SHA256), but also includes a timestamp to prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack) and a scheme (i.e., a version) to further protect webhooks.

 A replay attack is when an attacker intercepts a valid payload and its signature, then re-transmits them.
 To mitigate such attacks, third-parties like Stripe includes a timestamp in the Stripe-Signature header.
 Because this timestamp is part of the signed payload, it is also verified by the signature, so an attacker cannot change the timestamp without invalidating the signature.
 If the signature is valid but the timestamp is too old, you can have your application reject the payload.